belingo/belingoGeo/readme.txt

 4. City page

 == Changelog ==
+= 1.10.2 =
+* Fixed incorrect condition in exceptions
+* Fixed fatal errors when using new versions of the plugin with old pro extensions
+* Fixed exception if the current city is not in the list.
+Fixed sitemap when all regular entries are excluded.
+* Fixed a fatal error in the sitemap when there are no excluded taxonomies.

 = 1.10.1 =
 * Fixed WC cache when changing prices for goods and when changing cities